We are in the midst of redoing our company newsletter, well really starting back up again.

 We’ve tried launching a newsletter, but it sort of fell flat.
 And it ended up dropping on our list of priorities.

 That’s not to say we haven’t had success with email marketing or email blasts.
 Since everything else we send has done and is doing quite well.
 We just missed the mark when it came to sending a newsletter.
+(You may want to check out some of these marketing plan templates!).

 We have decided to reach out to our marketer friends and get their advice.
 We wanted to see what works for them, and how they have been able to create a compelling newsletter.